 HOUSTON – NASA and the U.S. Navy plan to team up again in late July and early August in the Pacific Ocean waters off San Diego to continue the development of recovery procedures following the splashdown of the space agency’s Orion Multi-Purpose Crew Vehicle.
 Initial trials in February were suspended when water turbulence within the well deck of the USS San Diego recovery vessel, a Navy amphibious transport dock, became too much for the handling lines attached to an Orion test ...

 THIS CONTENT REQUIRES SUBSCRIPTION ACCESS

-You must be a paid subscriber to access "NASA Modifies Orion Splashdown Recovery Strategy".
+You must have an Aviation Week Intelligence Network (AWIN) account or subscribe to this Market Briefing to access "NASA Modifies Orion Splashdown Recovery Strategy".

 Current Aviation Week Intelligence Network (AWIN) enterprise and individual members: please go to http://awin.aviationweek.com for access.

 Not currently a subscriber?
 Click on the "Learn More" button below to view subscription offers.